HelderGavazi/codingTasks/README.md

 This repository is a testament to my learning and growth in the field of software engineering.
 Each project and task contained within represents a step forward in my understanding and application of key concepts.
 Below, I've detailed some of the highlights of this repository:

-### Task 1: Basic Algorithms
+### 1: Basic Algorithms

-In this task, I tackled fundamental algorithms that are essential for any software engineer.
+I tackled fundamental algorithms that are essential for any software engineer.
 From sorting algorithms like QuickSort and MergeSort to searching algorithms such as Binary Search, this section demonstrates my ability to implement and optimize basic algorithms.

 **Key Highlights:**
 - Implemented and tested various sorting algorithms.
 - Analyzed the time and space complexity of different algorithms.
 - Developed a clear understanding of algorithmic efficiency.

-### Task 2: Data Structures
+### 2: Data Structures

 Understanding and utilizing data structures is crucial for efficient software development.
 In this task, I explored a variety of data structures including arrays, linked lists, stacks, queues, and trees.